John A. Poor: Early life

-John Poor was born in East Andover, Massachusetts (Now Andover, Maine) to Dr. Silvanus Poor and Mary (Merrill) Poor.
-He became a school teacher at Bethel, Maine before undertaking the study of law.
-He was admitted to the Maine Bar in 1834 and established a law practice in Bangor, Maine with his brother Henry Varnum Poor.
-John Poor was inspired by his first viewing of a steam locomotive on the Boston and Worcester Railroad in 1834.
+John Poor was born in East Andover, Massachusetts (now Andover, Maine), to Dr. Silvanus Poor and Mary (Merrill) Poor.
+He became a school teacher at Bethel, Maine, before undertaking the study of law.
+He was admitted to the Maine Bar in 1834 and established a law practice in Bangor, Maine, with his brother Henry Varnum Poor.
+John was inspired by his first viewing of a steam locomotive on the Boston and Worcester Railroad in 1834.

 Railroads

-John Poor promoted the concept of a railroad from Montreal to Portland, Maine.
+Poor promoted the concept of a railroad from Montreal to Portland, Maine.
 Montreal would gain access to an ice-free seaport while the Saint Lawrence River was frozen; and Portland would gain commercial opportunities from the transfer of Canadian exports in its harbor.
 Portland writer, critic, and investor, John Neal wrote of the necessity "to drive Boston out of the business and secure [a] monopoly."
 Poor's vision was realized when Portland became the winter seaport of the transcontinental Grand Trunk Railway.